fdjkgh580/laravel-rewind/README.md

 $post = Post::find(1);
 $post->title = "New Title";
 $post->save();
-// A new revision is automatically created
+// A new version is automatically created
 ```

 2. Undoing / Redoing with the Rewind Facade